UCLan, the Rotary Club of Preston Guild and local schoolchildren plant 5,000 crocus corms on the city centre campus

-Dharma Kovvuri, Director of Business Development in UCLan’s College of Business, Law and Applied Social Studies, said: “Many people will be astounded that polio has not been eradicated throughout the world already.
+Dharma Kovvuri, Director of Business Development in UCLan’s Faculty of Business, Law and Applied Social Studies, said: “Many people will be astounded that polio has not been eradicated throughout the world already.
 Raising attention to this fact is a worthwhile project that UCLan is pleased to support.
 We are delighted to partner with the Rotary Club of Preston Guild on this international initiative and look forward to working with them on other similar projects in the future.”

 Yasmeen Ali, a Lecturer in Volunteering and Community Leadership, led the event.
 She said: “It’s been great to see so many people coming out in cold and wet conditions to lend their support to this event.
 Promoting the worldwide eradication of Polio is a great project and one the University was delighted to get involved with.
 We are working together with the Rotary Club of Preston Guild and local schoolchildren to raise awareness and do all we can to help an international cause.”

 Millie-Ann Kirkpatrick, Yasmeen Ali and Sara Adamson

 This mass planting is a great scheme to leave a permanent reminder of the plight of people still fighting the disease.